 Why datum targets are required?

-To create datums from datum targets there those be minimum three datum points on a surface.
+To create datums from datum targets there those be a minimum of three datum points on a surface.
 Those datum points should not be in a line.
-When we connect those datum point , we get the virtual datum.
+When we connect those datum points, we get the virtual datum.

 You may like to read: What is Datum in GD & T